Dallas Wings vs. Chicago Sky: Betting Trends, Record ATS, Home/Road Splits

 Wings Home/Away Splits

-- Dallas rebounds better at home than on the road (41.8 RPG at home, 38.5 on the road), and it holds its opponents to fewer boards in home games than in road games (29.3 at home, 34.1 on the road).
-On average, the Wings collect more assists at home than they do on the road (20.2 at home, 19.1 on the road).
+- In home games, Dallas averages 2.2 more rebounds per game than on the road (40.7 at home, 38.5 on the road), while it allows its opponents to pull down 4.8 fewer boards in home games than in road games (29.3 at home, 34.1 on the road).
+On average, the Wings collect more assists at home than they do on the road (20.6 at home, 19.1 on the road).

 Wings Moneyline and ATS Records

-- The Wings have put together a 12-5 record in games they were favored on the moneyline (winning 70.6% of those games).
+- The Wings have a 12-6 record in games they were favored on the moneyline (winning 66.7% of those games).

-- The Wings have played as a moneyline favorite of -450 or shorter in just one game this season, which they won.
+- The Wings have played as a moneyline favorite of -450 or shorter in just two games this season, which they split 1-1.

+- Dallas has won once ATS (1-2) as a 8.5-point favorite or more this season.

-- Based on this matchup's moneyline, the Wings have an implied win probability of 81.8%.
+- Based on this contest's moneyline, the Wings' implied win probability is 81.8%.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.